0xsequence/erc-1155/README.md

 The current [ERC-1155]( https://github.com/ethereum/EIPs/issues/1155) interface uses the [ERC-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) approval logic which is somewhat cumbersome and inefficient.
 In practice, *approvals* are almost exclusively used when users want to interact with a contract and this contract want to control the users fund on their behalf.
 Indeed, users usually set an "unlimited allowance" (e.g. `2^256-1`) to contracts so that they only need to set this allowance once (see [0x.js example](https://0xproject.com/docs/0x.js#token-setUnlimitedAllowanceAsync)).
 In addition, using a quantitative allowance approach means that every `transferFrom()` call will need to update the `allowance()` of each `n` token types transfered, adding a base cost of `n*5000` gas.

 Instead, we propose using a simple boolean mapping via the `setApprovalForAll()` function.
-This function will set any address as an operator, meaning that it will be able to transfer all the users tokens stored in the MFT contracts on their behalf.
+This function will set any address as an operator, meaning that it will be able to transfer all the users tokens stored in the MT contracts on their behalf.
 This is both simpler and more efficient than the currently proposed approach.
 In addition, the interface is simplified to one "approval" function instead of six.
 We would've preferred using the term "operator" in the function name itself, such as `setOperator()`, but decided otherwise to conform to other standards like ERC-721.
 Stronger security could be added by only allowing contracts to be operators, although this does not seem necessary.

 #### 3. Setting `totalSupply()` as an Optional View Function

 Tracking the total supply of each token type on-chain means that minting cost will be increase by at least `5k` gas, up to `20k` gas for initial supply.
-This increase the minting cost significantly in the case of packed balance MFT contracts, where the current cost of minting 100 token types is around `350k` gas (`3.5k` gas per token type minted) if all balances were at 0.
+This increase the minting cost significantly in the case of packed balance MT contracts, where the current cost of minting 100 token types is around `350k` gas (`3.5k` gas per token type minted) if all balances were at 0.
 Hence, tracking the total supply would more than double the gas cost per token type minted, which seems unreasonable.

 In addition, it is also not clear how useful it is for third parties to know the total supply of each token type.
 The only third parties we know of that display total supplies are block chain explorers (e.g. [Etherscan](https://etherscan.io/)) and market trackers (e.g. [CoinMarketCap](https://coinmarketcap.com/)).
 To the best of our knowledge, we are not aware of any exchange or wallet using this information.

 Regardless of usefulness, since contract event emission is deterministic, it is always possible for anyone to compute the total supply of all token types *off-chain* by syncing a full node and adding up all the minting events since the contract's block creation.
-Hence, even if not explicitly stored on-chain, anyone has the possibility to calculate accurately the total supply of all token types within an MFT contract.
+Hence, even if not explicitly stored on-chain, anyone has the possibility to calculate accurately the total supply of all token types within an MT contract.
 In general, it is our opinion that better off-chain contract state querying tools would greatly benefit the community while significantly decreasing on-chain transaction costs.

 # Backwards Compatibility